YounesCheikh/WalletixJavaApi/README.md

 WalletixJavaApi
 ===============

-Walletix API for Java applications
+Walletix API for Java applications *Version 1.1*

 You can use this api for both Desktop/Web Java application.